needle-tools/needle-engine-support/documentation/html.md

 ## Creating a PWA

-We support creating a Progressive Web App (PWA) from your vite based project.
+We support easily creating a Progressive Web App (PWA) directly from our vite template.
+PWAs are web applications that load like regular web pages or websites but can offer user functionality such as working offline, push notifications, and device hardware access traditionally available only to native mobile applications.

+By default, PWAs created with Needle have offline support, and can optionally refresh automatically when you publish a new version of your app.

 1) Install the [Vite PWA plugin](https://vite-pwa-org.netlify.app/) in your web project: `npm install vite-plugin-pwa --save-dev`
-2) Modify `.vite.config.js` and pass the options both to the `needlePlugins` as well as the `VitePWA` method (see code below)
+2) Modify `vite.config.js` as seen below.
+Make sure to pass the PWAOptions object to both the `needlePlugins` as well as the `VitePWA` methods.

 ```js
 import { VitePWA } from 'vite-plugin-pwa';